ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==

+= 1.7.52 (21 November 2022) =
+* Bug Fixed  : While using FCM push notification, there is an error in the console. #741
+* Improvement: Remove jQuery dependency in PWA plugin #743
+* Improvement: Escaping is missing in some place #769
+* Improvement: Some functions are missing prefix #770
+* Improvement: Push notification Send Manual Notification Improvement #771
+* New :BFCM internal offer #772

 = 1.7.51 (01 November 2022) =
 * Improvement: Checkbox inside Default caching strategy should have some padding #761